jonallured/jonallured.com/source/_posts/2012-01-02-kosman-on-better-jquery-code.md

 ---
 favorite: false
 number: 13
-title: Kosman on Better jQuery Code
+title: "Kosman on Better jQuery Code"
 ---

 24 Ways had one on [writing less sucky jQuery][less_sucky] and in the intro